BlazeCodeOrg/TSViewer/README.md

 ## Video Demo
 ![DEMO](https://user-images.githubusercontent.com/60486125/148692387-03ac0eac-58e2-417e-ba43-cac4bc41f90a.gif)

+## Bug reporting
+If you encounter any bugs please open an issue in the repo or send me an e-mail via the "Send E-Mail" menu entry in the app.
+Please consider including a logcat/screenshot or screen recording.
+If you open an issue please also include the app version and android version of your device.

 ## Privacy
 Please tell the users of your TeamSpeak server that you are using this kind of software, because this may be seen as a violation of privacy.
 You could use a text like this in your default channel:
 ```